opengauss-mirror/docs/content/en/docs/Toolreference/gs_dumpall.md

     Dumps data by the  **INSERT**  statement \(rather than  **COPY**\).
 This will cause a slow restoration.
 The restoration may fail if you rearrange the column order.
 The  **--column-inserts**  option is unaffected against column order changes, though even slower.

+-   --no-publications

+    No dump publications are performed.

 -   --no-security-labels

     Specifies a reserved port for function expansion.
 This parameter is not recommended.

+-   --no-subscriptions

+    No dump subscriptions are performed.

 -   --no-tablespaces

     Does not generate output statements to create tablespaces or select tablespaces for objects.
-All the objects will be created during the restoration process, no matter which tablespace is selected when using this option.
+All the objects will be created during restoration, no matter which tablespace is selected when using this option.

 -   --no-unlogged-table-data

     Specifies a reserved port for function expansion.
 This parameter is not recommended.

+-   --include-alter-table

+    Exports information about deleted columns in the table.

 -   --quote-all-identifiers